All Episodes

 So according to Denji Harry, Democrats are responsible for domestic violence increases in the country and at waffle houses in Georgia.

-Um it's a labeling thing.
+It's a labeling thing.

-And blitzer says it's unlikely to get the 60 votes to break a filibuster.
+And Blitzer says it's unlikely to get the 60 votes to break a filibuster.

 They may not even be able to get 51 votes in this so-called reconciliation procedure.